3dasd/3dasd.github.io/content/docs/tutorials/electronics.md

 ## Conclusion

 Congratulations, you're done with the electronics!
-You're past the worst part, the cables assembly. (: Get your 3d-printer ready and continue with [mechanics]({{< relref "/docs/tutorials/mechanics" >}}).
+You're past the worst part, the cables assembly. (: Get your 3D printer ready and continue with the [mechanics]({{< relref "/docs/tutorials/mechanics" >}}).